 * Deep colours are great for evening wear.
-Wear your white suit with a black or red shirt for a glamourous classic look.
-Slick back hair and neatly groomed stubble can make you look sexy and mysterious!
+Wear your white suit with a black or red shirt for a glamourous yet classic look.
+Slicked back hair and neatly groomed stubble can make you look sexy and broody!
 Midnight blue in silk or emerald green are other alternatives.
 A silver or gold watch or bracelet, black shoes and belt can complete the look.
 Or if you’re really expressive, wear belt and shoes to match your shirt.

 * Light blues are suitable for casual wear.
 Sky blue, powder blue or my personal favourite baby boy blue(!) can look amazing when worn with a white suit.
-It’s a great colour for summer too and the outfit can be worn with matching canvass shoes.
+It’s a great colour for summer and the outfit can be worn with matching canvas shoes or espadrilles.
 Tan brogues are a good alternative.
 Stick to white socks.
-Espadrilles can be worn on their own.
+Espadrilles can be worn on their own (no socks).

 * A white suit can look sharp and flamboyant on its own.
 So keep the accessories to a minimum.
 A classic bracelet or watch is all you’ll need.
 But feel free to explore with whatever takes your fancy like coloured pocket squares, cuff links and so on but don’t wear more than 2/3 pieces of jewellery.